danbikle/rollup/README.md

 * When I ran the above commands on my laptop, the zip folder had observations going back to 2010.

-* Using a few lines of simple Python-Pandas calls, I can inspect the first zip file:
+* I used a few lines of simple Python-Pandas calls to inspect the first zip file:

 ```bash
 dan@h79:~/rollup/data $ cd ..